 We then took on two Nova’s (Maggie and Peggie) who laid beautiful smaller eggs abeit less frequently than the Warrens due to their age.
-They loved to a ripened age of at least 4-5 years (difficult to tell exactly!)
+They lived to a ripe old age of at least 4-5 years (difficult to tell exactly!)

 Later additions included three more Warrens (Betty, Annie and Evie) who were given to Phil by someone on another allotment site who was giving up and wanted a good home for them.
 Phil already having several of his own, gave them to us.
-Sadly we lost Betty to a fox not long after we got her, and Annie about two years ago but Evie still continues strong.
+Sadly we lost Betty to a fox not long after we got her, and Annie about three years ago but Evie still continues strong.

 Emily was the sole survivor of a different fox attack, smart enough to escape the Fox but not my husband managed to catch her.
 We looked after he while we waited for the owner to repair the coop.
 He never did and shortly after left the site.
 So we kept her.
 She definitely does have PTSD and thus should be approached with caution.

 In 2015 we managed to hatch our first chickens with Emily as the broody.
 She managed to hatch 4 eggs which is amazing and we have Holly and Molly still.
 Unfortunately, we couldn’t keep the other two Vorwerks as they were male and cockerels aren’t allowed on site.

 The same summer we hatched Holly and Molly, Cliff managed to hatch an array of chicks of different breeds.
 In fact he hatched so many he couldn’t keep them all so we took on Polly and Dolly, two pure breed Cream Legbars.
 These lay beautiful pale green eggs but as a pure breed, does not lay during autumn or winter.